2005 Dodge Durango Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2005 Dodge Durango
+A guide to repairs, service, and maintenance costs for your 2005 Dodge Durango

 A ticking type noise may develop, most noticeable when the engine is cold.
 This is commonly caused by one or more broken exhaust manifold bolts.
 Our technicians recommend to replace the broken bolts as needed, also the exhaust manifold gaskets should be replaced at this time.

 On vehicles with a 3.7L V6 and 4.7L V8, water may pass by the cowl screen (at the base of the windshield) in heavy rain or a car wash.
 This can cause the Check Engine Light to illuminate.
 A revised cowl screen may be available to fix this problem.

 A rough engine idle and/or engine stalling condition may develop, often associated with illumination of the Check Engine Light and an exhaust gas recirculation (ERG) fault code stored.
 This is commonly caused by a clogged EGR tube.
 The repair involves cleaning the clogged EGR tube.

 2005 Dodge Durango QuestionsWhen im driving 70 mph on the freeway my car is hard to keep straight it wants (1 answer)